samogongik/samogongik/README.md

 ### Hi there 👋
+I'm Kozub Sergey Aleksandrovich, MIPT 2nd year student.
+You can see my CV.

 <!--
 **samogongik/samogongik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.